tathodtushar99/Bangalore-housing-price/README.md

 - An engaging and educational experience covering a range of tools and technologies.

 📊 **Data Cleaning and Feature Engineering:**
-- Tutorial videos guide dataset downloading, data cleaning, feature engineering, and dimensionality reduction.
+- Dataset downloading, data cleaning, feature engineering, and dimensionality reduction.
 - Outlier detection and removal techniques ensure data quality.

 🧹 **Final Data Cleanup:**